willebra/x-road-catalog/xroad_catalog_user_guide.md

     * Optionally, can collect information from external APIs too, e.g., a national business registry.
 - X-Road Catalog Lister
     * Provides REST and SOAP interfaces offering information collected by the collector.
-    * Can be used as an X-Road service (X-Road headers are in place)
+    * Can be used as an X-Road service (X-Road headers are in place).
 - X-Road Catalog Persistence
     * Library used to persist and read persisted data.
     * Used by the X-Road Catalog Collector and X-Road Catalog Lister modules.